vprusa/bash-remote-clipboard/README.md

 ## TODO ..

 - core idea is wirtten down, after writing this README.md I have realized that I need to rewrite some parts of it...
+- add to local function `_rp ` default remote as last machine used